tektutor/ansible-march-2024/Day1/README.md

 # Day 1

-## Kindly complete the pre-test and let me now

 ## On Premise Server
 - Servers owned by your organization
+- also referred as On-Prem servers

+## Data Center
+- a physical facility that organizations uses to host their critcal applications and data
+- key components of a data center design include routers, switches, firewalls, storage systems, servers

 ## Public Cloud
 - AWS, GCP, Azure, Digital Ocean, etc
 - Servers that you can rent from Amazon, Google, Microsoft online

 ## What is Static IP?
-- it won't change even if the machine rebooted
+- it won't change even if the machine is rebooted
+- it could be private/public

 ## What is Dynamic IP?
-- it will chnage everytime the machine is rebooted
+- it will change everytime the machine is rebooted
+- it could be private/public

 ## What is Private IP?
 - the IP Address is accessible only within that machine/same network

 ## What is Public IP?
 - the IP address is accessible from Internet
+- this could be static/dynamic

 ## Linux Distributions
 - Ubuntu
 - Fedora